Canadian Pain Task Force Online Consultation

 • Pain-as a patient and a healthcare provider

-by twinturbokerry, about 4 years ago
+by twinturbokerry, over 4 years ago

 I have been living with chronic pain since 2011 following an injury secondary to another chronic medical condition.
 I am 35 years old, I have a 3 pieces of hardware supporting my right femur post-fracture and I stand/walk all day at work.
 Pain has taken over my life-I have a high pain tolerance but lack of effective treatment and compensating has increased R hip pain, lower back/knee pain, compression in spine leading to muscle tension and sciatic type L leg pain with occasional L foot numbness.
 It hurts to sit (and drive).
 Long standing depression has drastically worsened as constantly...
 Continue reading